Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Numerical Results

 To provide more insights into the properties of the proposed estimators, Fig.~\ref{fig:mapping} shows one feature of the input data, namely $\xi'_{lk}$, versus the true value of $\alpha^{lk}_{lk}$.
 We consider one user (i.e., one large-scale realization) and $1000$ small-scale realization for MR precoding and $K=3$.
 While these data points are represented by 1000 circles, the lines represent the estimate of $\alpha^{lk}_{lk}$ that the two proposed estimators are providing for each value of $\xi'_{lk}$.
 Note that the two estimators provide deterministic mappings while the true relationship is random since the data are random (as is always the case in estimation theory).
 We can see that the proposed estimators provide almost the same estimate when $\xi'_{lk}$ is large, while there is a gap between the estimators when $\xi'_{lk}$ is small.
-More precisely, the data-driven estimator obtains a better mapping than the model-based approach, which is explaining why the NMSE and SE are better when using this estimator.
+The reason that the data-driven estimator obtains a better mapping than the model-based estimator is that it is trained for a system with finite $K$ and $\tau_c$, while the model-aided estimator is obtained from asymptotic arguments.
+Hence, the data-driven estimator provides lower NMSE and SE in the considered setup where $K$ is small.

+Fig.~\ref{fig:ASD} shows the impact of the spatial correlation level, which is expressed by the ASD.
+A small ASD represents high spatial correlation, and vice versa.
+The NMSE produced by the hardening bound is heavily depending on the strength of the spatial correlation.
+Specifically, the NMSE is quite high with a low ASD value (i.e., strong spatial correlation) since the channel vectors are less hardened.
+The approximation by the hardening bound becomes more accurate as the ASD increases (i.e., the channels approach spatially uncorrelated fading).
+In contrast, it is worth to notice that the proposed model-based approach is almost insensitive to the spatial correlation and close to the optimistic solution in the limiting regime when $\tau_c \rightarrow \infty$.